Suitceyes-Project/Tactile-Board/index.md

 The application utilizes an online MQTT message broker to pass data between the Tactile Board Android application, the [Tactile Board Listener](https://suitceyes-project-code.github.io/Tactile-Board-Listener/) and the ontology.

-The following diagram gives an overview how the various components communicate with eachother:

-TODO: Add diagram here.

 ## Getting started
 * Open the project in an IDE such as Android Studio
 * Sync the project with Gradle files
 * Run the application on device or in emulator

 ## Architecture
-The application utilizes the MVVM architecture and makes use of several Android Jetpack libraries for navigation, databinding and lifecycle management.
+The application uses an MVVM architecture and makes use of several Android Jetpack libraries for navigation, databinding and lifecycle management.

 ## Contributors
 * Lea Buchweitz